eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcet-approval.md

 In conclusion, Approval voting is a Condorcet method that changes the question from asking voters for a ranking which may or may not accurately reflect their preferences in one-on-one elections into a simpler, and arguably more important, question: who do you consent to govern you?

-The latter question is binary and well defined.
+The latter question is binary and well-defined.
 And because it is binary, it is impossible to induce a Condorcet paradox.
 We absolutely limit expression, at minimal cost to outcomes.
 And my choice to simplify things down to acceptability has the following benefits:

 1. Making the system far more practical for voters and administrators
 2. Always induces and elects a Condorcet winner